NeewMeta88/NeewMeta88/README.md

 ---

 ## 🚀 About Me

-- 💻 **Stack:** Python, TypeScript, React, FastAPI, Django, PostgreSQL, Docker
+- 🧑‍💻 Automation, DevOps and backend
-- 🧑‍💻 Люблю автоматизацию, DevOps и бэкенд
+- 🧩 Creating web-apps//telegram-bots//game-plugins
-- 🧩 Пишу Telegram-ботов и игровые плагины (Rust, C#)
+- 🎓 Bachelor in Computer Science
-- 🎓 Сейчас учусь и прокачиваюсь каждый день
+- 🤼‍♂️ Candidate for Master of Sports in Sambo

 ---